ub-unibe-ch/iiifViewer/README.md

-OMP Generic Plugin to integrate the OpenSeadragon IIIF Viewer
+OJS and OMP Generic Plugin to integrate the OpenSeadragon and Mirador IIIF Viewers